azhadsyed/housing/README.md

 - [x] implement flask-wtf (forms) prediction
 - [x] setup eli5 display
 - [x] write frontend unit tests
+- [x] add support for location as a model variable
-- [ ] Style
+- [ ] Style app using bootstrap

-Pipeline

-- [ ] Add Support for categorical variable "Zipcode"
-  - [ ] Choose an encoding technique that doesn't introduce insane dimensionality
+- [ ] Change explanation details
-  - [ ] Find a way to handle zipcodes not present in the training data

 Staging

+- [ ] Write mock API for GeoPy calls
 - [ ] Come up with a way to test the app on a copy of production data
 - [ ] Assess results and fix bugs
 - [ ] Setup a CircleCI pipeline